spwilson2/fdt-rs/README.md

 ## Example

-The following example stashes a flattened device tree in memory, parses that device tree into a `fdt_rs::DevTree` object, searches the device tree for the first "ns16550a" compatible node, and if found prints that node's name.
+The following example stashes a flattened device tree in memory, parses that device tree into a `fdt_rs::DevTree` object, searches the device tree for "ns16550a" compatible nodes, and (if found) prints each nodes' name.

 ```rust
 extern crate fdt_rs;